-The discount rate utilized in 2014 to determine the projected benefit obligation at the measurement date for our United Kingdom pension plan, which constituted 80% of our international plans' pension obligations, was 3.75%, compared to a discount rate of 4.5% utilized in 2013.
-The expected long-term rate of return assumption used for our United Kingdom pension plan expense was 6.5% in 2014 and 2013.
+The discount rate utilized in 2015 to determine the projected benefit obligation at the measurement date for our United Kingdom pension plan, which constituted 81% of our international plans' pension obligations, was 3.90%, compared to a discount rate of 3.75% utilized in 2014.
+The expected long-term rate of return assumption used for our United Kingdom pension plan expense was 6.0% in 2015 and 6.5% in 2014.